epiverse-trace/ColOpenData/README.md

 ## Quick start

-This example shows how to retrieve census data at a department level in Colombia including the administrative divisions and spatial data.
-We will be using the `MGNCNPV01` dataset to subset a certain region and calculate the population density on each department of this region.
+This example shows how to retrieve census data at a department level in Colombia including the administrative divisions and spatial data and use it to visualize Dengue cases in a specific region.
+We will first load the needed extra packages.
-We’ll also be using some extra packages to transform and plot data.

 ``` r
 library(ColOpenData)